makersacademy/rps-challenge/README.md

 ### Running the tests
 The tests for this program use rspec and capybara, so simply run rspec from within this directory.

+### Known Issues
+* Line 6 in `winner.rb` is too long.
+I am looking in to another option to refactor this class.